numist/numi.st/tool/fixed-point.md

 ---
 layout: page
 title: Fixed Point Visualization
-excerpt_only: true
+feed_excerpt_only: true
-description: "A tool for debugging fixed-point integer representations"
+description: "A tool for debugging fixed-point integer representations."
-published_at: Sat Oct 5 00:00:00 PDT 2025
+published_at: Sun Oct  5 16:45:13 PDT 2025
 ---

-A tool for exploring fixed-point integer representations with configurable integer and fractional bit widths.
+A tool for exploring fixed-point integer representations, with configurable integer and fractional bit widths.

 <style>
     /* Make readonly divs behave like readonly inputs with proper overflow */